 2. Value add Investments

 Value add property is located at a good location with medium to high vacancy levels and are dated finishes.
 Besides, they require some minor maintenance that must be addressed to keep things well operating and generate good income.
 The goal here is to purchase the property and then put in some money for renovations.
 This will help bring the property up to the core plus standard.

-However, there is an additional risk with this type of investment as there is increased leverage taken to finance the property.
+However, there is an additional risk with this type of commercial investment as there is increased leverage taken to finance the property.
 Therefore, this type of investment is considered a perfect fit for investors who like moderate risk tolerance but want good capital growth.